-You know we love to go #FindYourPark and we do spend a lot of time in Olympic National Park, but it’s been a while since we’ve hiked Staircase.
-If you’re going to be up at Lake Cushman for more than a few days, take a day to do the hike.
-It’s intense, but so beautiful.
-There are a few small waterfalls you’ll see, you may get to cross paths with the resident elk herd, and then the view as you climb through the trees is just beautiful.
-Okay, I just convinced myself to make us go do it before summer’s done.
+You know we love to hike in National Parks and we do spend a lot of time in Olympic National Park, so of course we’ve hiked Staircase.
+If you’re going to be up at Lake Cushman for more than a few days, take a day to do the hike at Staircase Rapids.
+Emerald pools, a rainforest, a suspension bridge and more make it a fun hike.

 Where to stay at Lake Cushman

 This is where you have some big decisions.
-We did a rental at Lake Cushman for the first time this year and have decided that it’s the way to go.
-The Lake Cushman Resort does have cabins which will give you the marina and deck access… but having your own house with lake access is great too.
+We’ve done several vacation rentals at Lake Cushman, and have decided that it’s the way to go.
+The Lake Cushman Resort did have cabins which will give you the marina and deck access when it reopens someday, but having your own house with lake access is great too.

-We booked our rental this year through VRBO.
-There were 11 of us and we all had our own space, the ability to cook great meals in a kitchen, and more comfort than we’re used to for our annual family reunion trip.
-We stayed here and found the ample outdoor space, the indoor cooking areas and overall comfort to be perfect for us.
+We have stayed AT THIS HOUSE and found the ample outdoor space, the indoor cooking areas and overall comfort to be perfect for us.
 And it was larger and nice than the images on VRBO made it look.

-We really are fortunate that we’re less than two hours from Lake Cushman.
-It makes for wonderful day trips as well as being the destination for our annual family reunion.
+We really are fortunate that we’ve had so much wonderful time at Lake Cushman.
+It makes for great day trips as well as being the destination for our annual family reunion.
 For the people who are visiting Seattle or the Puget Sound area and wanting to get a little bit of a Tahoe-esque experience, Lake Cushman is worth adding to your itinerary.
 And if you’re local to Western Washington, well, just go!!